By Mary Apodaca, BARBRI Managing Director of Legal Education

-I always felt a bit overwhelmed during the scheduling process.
-There were so many classes I wanted to take and only so many hours in my day, and deciding which classes would be most beneficial for MY path was never really clear.
+I always felt a little overwhelmed during the course scheduling process.
+There were so many classes I wanted to take, only so many hours in my day, and deciding which classes would be most beneficial for MY path was never really clear.
 Going into my 3L year, I found myself wondering if I should take bar classes, practice-oriented classes or if it even mattered.